RayKlefstad/ICS45c/README.md

 ![](docs/submit_files.png)

-Then you will drag and drop the `hw0` folder that you created in the [Directory Structure](#directory-structure) section above.
-DO NOT `zip` this folder, and make sure your `hw0` folder is exactly the same as described above.
+Then you will drag and drop the `main.cpp` file from your `src` folder and press upload.
+As this is the only file we are changing, it should be the only file that you upload!
-Failure to do so will likely result in a 0 for the assignment until you fix it.